-- Line of Credit Borrowings.
-The Authority has entered into agreements with the Federal Home Loan Bank of Topeka and a commercial bank for the borrowing from time to time of up to an aggregate amount of \$300,000,000 as of December 31, 2004.
+Line of Credit Borrowings.
+The Authority has entered into agreements with the Federal Home Loan Bank of Topeka and a commercial bank for the borrowing from time to time of up to an aggregate amount of \$295,000,000.
 Such borrowings are also general obligations of the Authority and have generally been used to date to make or purchase loans pending the permanent financing of such loans.
-As of December 31, 2004, \$98,945,000 in borrowings were outstanding under those agreements. - General Obligation Ratings.
+As of March 31, 2006, \$30.8 million in borrowings were outstanding under those agreements.

+General Obligation Ratings.
 Moody's has assigned an "A1" rating and S&P has assigned an "A+" rating to the Authority's ability to repay its long-term general obligation liabilities.
 The ratings have been assigned based on the Authority's management, financial performance and overall program performance.
 There is no assurance that any such rating will continue for any given period of time or that any such rating will not be revised downward entirely by Moody's or S&P, respectively, if circumstances so warrant.